Enter a keyword in the search below to look up organizations listed in the Edwatch database.

-EdWatch is an evolving database constructed to illuminate the connections between wealthy individuals, the proliferation of newly formed tax-exempt nonprofit organizations, and the policy that diverts public money to these private ventures.
-Nearly all of these organizations were formed or co-opted within the past decade.
-If you know of an organization to add to Education Watch, please e-mail us at email@example.com.
-We'll check it out.
+EdWatch is an evolving database constructed to illuminate the connections between wealthy individuals, the proliferation of tax-exempt nonprofit organizations, and policies that divert massive sums of both public and private money to these ventures.
+Most of these organizations have been formed since the inception of No Child Left Behind in the year 2000.

 Under the provisions of No Child Left Behind and through many organizations like the ones listed here, our public school system is being stealthily co-opted by America's elite.
 In 2009, Rahm Emanuel called it The Quiet Revolution.
 In his New York Times op-ed column, David Brooks, speaking of Arne Duncan, gushes over these education reform ideas, and quotes Jeb Bush as saying, “President Obama has been supporting a reform secretary, and this is deserving of Republican support.”

 Search the Edwatch Database